How to organise a small closet with lots of clothes: 14 expert tips and tricks

 4. Adjust shelf spacing to maximize storage

-Like when organizing kitchen cabinets there is often valuable storage space wasted because of bad spacing when it comes to shelves.
 "Shelves that have a greater distance apart means you're often piling things high, which is never an efficient use of space," says Vicky.
 "Consider reconfiguring your shelves, adding in extra shelves to make more storage space."

-5. Utilize the backs of doors
+5. Utilise the backs of doors

 When space is at a premium, every surface available becomes a valuable storage solution and none more so than the back of the closet door.

-"Command hooks are ideal for keeping jewelry, accessories, belts and scarves close-to-hand and visible and can be easily attached to the back of a wardrobe door," suggests Kate Galbally, APDO member and founder of Better Organised.
+"Command hooks are ideal for keeping jewellery, accessories, belts and scarves close-to-hand and visible and can be easily attached to the back of a wardrobe door," suggests Kate Galbally, APDO member and founder of Better Organised.

-6. Clear the floorspace
+6. Clear the floor

-Keeping a clear floor will help to maintain a sense of order in a busy wardrobe bursting with clothes.
 "Clear out the dumping ground at the bottom of the wardrobe.
-If you’re able to keep this area clear the rest of the wardrobe will immediately feel like it’s got more space," explains Suzanne.
+If you’re able to keep this area clear the rest of the wardrobe will immediately feel like it’s got more space," explains Suzanne Spencer, Master KonMari Consultant, APDO member, and Founder of A Life More Organised.

 7. Rethink your hangers

-"Upgrade your hangers," says Suzanne.
-"Clear out empty hangers as they take up space – if you need to keep some use a box to store them tidily at the bottom of the wardrobe out of sight.
-Having a matching set of hangers really helps clothes to hang straight and save space (and stops the hangers from becoming tangled), switching to space-saving velvet hangers allows you to make the most of the space in your wardrobe."
+Having a matching set of hangers helps clothes to hang straight and save space (and stops the hangers from becoming tangled), switching to space-saving velvet hangers allows you to make the most of the space in your wardrobe."

 "Skinny velvet hangers take up significantly less space than plastic or wooden hangers and are more visually appealing than wire ones," explains Kate.
 Adding matching mini hooks means you can store 2 or 3 items together in the most space-saving way possible! "

 But it's imperative to research hangers to ensure they fit your clothes, warns Vicky, " because not all clothes are suitable for all hangers."
-Streamlining is one thing, but stretching your shoulders of your best garments is another.
+Streamlining is one thing, but stretching the shoulders of your best garments is another.

 8. Make better use of vertical space